Available languages

 No Toilet/Restroom on board.
 There are no public toilets available by the departure point.

-Whisky Distillery option: Deanston Distillery tour & tasting (£15.50 for adults, £6 for children)
+Whisky Distillery option: Deanston Distillery tour & tasting not included (£15.50 for adults, £6 for children)

 Optional Loch Ness Boat Cruise: This tour will not stop at Deanston distillery.
 Tickets for optional boat cruise not included.
 7 years+